 You also can create customization profiles that you can set up for different applications.
-So, the functions you save for the keys on Blender can be saved and will not interfere with those used in other apps.
+So, the functions you create for the keys on Blender can be saved and will not interfere with those used in other apps.

 The buttons are backlit and in addition to them, you get the regular mouse buttons and some two others just above the scroll wheel.

 The mouse has been sculpted to comfortably fit a human hand.
-While it may not be as premium or as ergonomic as Razer Naga above, it does give a balanced feel when using it and the slight slant of the top surface ensures that your palm rests on the mouse in a comfortable position, making this the best mouse for blender.
+While it may not be as premium or as ergonomic as Razer Naga above, it does give a balanced feel when using it and the slight slant of the top surface ensures that your palm rests on the mouse in a comfortable position.

 4. Logitech MX Master 3 – Flow cross-computer control feature

-The Logitech MX Master 3 is a premium mouse and it has the features that are unique to the MX series.
+The Logitech MX Master 3 is a premium productivity mouse and it has the features that are unique to the MX series.
 The MX Master 3 is the latest iteration in the well known productivity mouse series.

 At the same time, you get cross-computer control thanks to Logitech Flow.
 This brings in interesting features like allowing you to copy your files on one connected computer and paste it on another computer.